 1. Daily Meditation

 Meditation is the cornerstone of Buddhist practice and a powerful gateway to higher consciousness.
-However, it requires discipline and a time investment to reap its benefits.
-Committing to sitting for a daily meditation is an extremely valuable way to live a Buddhist life.
+However, it requires discipline and time investment to reap its benefits.
+Committing to sitting for daily meditation is an extremely valuable way to live a Buddhist life.
 Consider creating an altar or Zen garden to serve as a meditation space.

 2. Making Kindness and Compassion a Priority